CurryOnCoders/SagaBus/CurryOn.FSharp.Control/ReadMe.md

     }
 ```

-When used in this way, the Operation framework allows for any known errors and warnings to be handled and returned from one Operation to another, and also allows any unforseen exceptions that may be raised to be captured with the `UnhandledException` case.
+When used in this way, the Operation framework allows for informational messages or domain events to be propogated from one operation to another, such that calling `readFile` (with a file that exists) would return a Success with two events, FileOpenedSuccessfully and FileReadSuccessfully.
+It also allows any known errors and warnings to be handled and returned from one Operation to another, terminating when a Failure is encountered without running Operations farther down the chain.
+Any unforseen exceptions that may still be raised will be captured with the `UnhandledException` case.
 It is recommended to include a case such as this in any discrimintaed union used for the `'event` type of an Operation, as the framework contains special logic to seek out a union case with a single field of type `exn` when an uhandled exception is thrown from an Operation.
 This allows the exception to be captured and returned without changing the type of the Operation from `Operation<'result,'event>` to `Operation<'result,exn>`.
 If the Operation is already of type `Operation<'result,exn>`, the unhandled exception is returned in the list of exceptions in the Failure case of the OperationResult.

 #### Working with Operations and OperationResults